pallet/pallet.github.com/doc/reference/_posts/2012-01-14-providers.md

 summary: Pallet reference documentation for providers
 ---

-Pallet uses [jclouds](http://jclouds.org) to create, start and stop nodes.
-In order to use the cloud, you will need to specify which cloud to use and your cloud credentials.
+Pallet uses providers to create, start, stop and otherwise control nodes.
+In order to use pallet, you will need to specify a provider to use and your credentials for that provider.

-## Cloud Provider Names

-In order to sign in to your cloud API, you will need to tell pallet the name of your provider.
-The names pallet recognises can be displayed with the following from the REPL:

-{% highlight clojure %}
-   (require 'pallet.compute)
-   (pallet.compute/supported-providers)
-{% endhighlight %}

-From the command line, you can use the lein plugin to list providers:

-{% highlight sh %}
-   lein pallet providers
-{% endhighlight %}

-## Explicit credentials

-You can log in to the cloud explicitly, using the provider name, and your credentials.

-{% highlight clojure %}
-  (require 'pallet.compute)
-  (def service
-    (pallet.configure/compute-service
-     "provider" :identity "username" :credential "password"))
-{% endhighlight %}

-Pallet uses [jclouds](http://jclouds.org)' terminology, `identity` and `credential`, but your cloud provider will probably use different terms for these.
-Identity may be called username or key and credential may be called password or secret.
+# Providing Credentials

 ## Credentials in config.clj